mpitutorial/mpitutorial/tutorials/mpi-reduce-and-allreduce/index.md

 redirect_from: '/mpi-reduce-and-allreduce/'
 ---

-In the <a href="/performing-parallel-rank-with-mpi">previous lesson</a>, we went over an application example of using `MPI_Scatter` and `MPI_Gather` to perform parallel rank computation with MPI.
+In the [previous lesson]({{ site.baseurl }}/tutorials/performing-parallel-rank-with-mpi), we went over an application example of using `MPI_Scatter` and `MPI_Gather` to perform parallel rank computation with MPI.
 We are going to expand on collective communication routines even more in this lesson by going over `MPI_Reduce` and `MPI_Allreduce`.

 > **Note** - All of the code for this site is on [Gitub]({{ site.github.repo }}).
 This tutorial's code is under [tutorials/mpi-reduce-and-allreduce/code]({{ site.github.code }}/tutorials/mpi-reduce-and-allreduce/code).